 Maxar Technologies ($MAXR)

-The Colorado-based space firm owns a number of businesses, including MDA; a space robotics specialist, SSL; a dominant satellite builder, DigitalGlobe; a satellite imagery service and Radiant Solutions, which provides analysis services using said satellite imagery.
+The Colorado-based space firm has absorbed a number of businesses, including SSL; a dominant satellite builder, DigitalGlobe; a satellite imagery service and Radiant Solutions, which provides analysis services using said satellite imagery.
 In May 2019, Maxar was selected by NASA to be a prime contractor for its Lunar Gateway programme.

 The PAO S. P. Korolev Rocket and Space Corporation Energia is the main private space contractor for Russia’s Roscosmos, and builds the legendary Soyuz and Progress sister spacecraft.
 It also provides development and experimental support to the astronauts of the Russian segment on board the ISS.